LBaaS/lbaas-api/lbaas-tenant-api.md

 ---

-# HP Cloud Load Balancer as a Service API Specification
+# HP Cloud Load Balancer as a Service (LBaaS) API Specification

 **Date:** February 8, 2013

-**Document Version:** 0.1
+**Document Version:** 0.3

 ## 1. Overview

-This guide is intended for software developers who want to create applications using the HP Cloud Load Balancer API.
-It assumes the reader has a general understanding of load balancing concepts and is familiar with RESTful web services, HTTP/1.1 conventions and JSON serialization formats.
+This guide is intended for software developers who wish to create applications using the HP Cloud Load Balancer as a Service (LBaaS) set of APIs.
+It assumes the reader has a general understanding of cloud APIs, load balancing concepts, RESTful web services, HTTP/1.1 conventions and JSON serialization formats.
+The LBaaS set of APIs utilize and take advantage of a variety of Openstack cloud API patterns which are described in detail.

 ### 1.1 API Maturity Level

 This API definition represents the HP Cloud Load Balancer as a Service in Beta release form.
 Functionality represented within this specification is supported.
+The LBaaS API defined within this specification represents version 1.1 of HP Cloud LBaaS.

 **Maturity Level**: *Experimental*